Cyril-Grelier/gc_wvcp_cp/src/README.md

 # Datasets

-Two variants of each WVCP instance are available:
+Each WVCP instance may be reduced by removing redundant vertices using precomputed cliques.
+Instances and their reduced forms are provided in separate directories

-- the original instance located in `../original_wvcp_dzn`
+- `../original_wvcp_dzn` - contains the original instances
-- the reduced instance obtained by generating cliques and removing redundant vertices and located in `../reduced_wvcp_dzn`.
+- `../reduced_wvcp_dzn` - contains the reduced instances

 Each variant is encoded using one or two `dzn` files sharing the same instance name (eg. `C2000.5`) but having different extensions: